The Benefits of Agent Assist for Businesses

 And it’s not just an impact to your customer experience.
 Unhappy agents lead to higher attrition which adversely affects the bottom line.

 Any CX strategy should assess both the customer and agent side of the equation.
 Fortunately, by improving the operating environment – specifically, the underlying desktop applications – the overall agent experience can be dramatically boosted.
-Introducing automation, guidance and unified desktops are all ways of letting the agent work with the customer, instead of fighting the systems.
+Introducing automation, guidance and unified desktops—all benefits of Agent Assist—empowers agents to better work with customers instead of spending their time fighting disparate systems.

 Customer Experience KPIs

-Customer Experience (CX) is arguably the ultimate outcome based metric, and as of late, most customer support organizations and contact centers have rightfully placed their focus in this area.
-Study after study has shown direct correlation between CX and a companies performance, share price, competitive advantage and customer loyalty.
+Customer Experience (CX) is arguably the ultimate outcome-based metric, and as of late, most customer support organizations and contact centers have rightfully placed their focus in this area.
+Study after study has shown direct correlation between CX and a company’s performance, share price, competitive advantage and customer loyalty.

 Despite being the ultimate outcome metric, having a quantifiable measure of CX has proved difficult.
 Two emerging models that are predominately being used are Customer Effort and NPS.

 The beauty of NPS is both its simplicity and objectivity.
 The score is derived from asking a single question: “How likely is it that you would recommend our company/product/service to a friend or colleague?”.
 The answer is typically set on a 0 to 10 scale.
 Those that respond positively, in this model a 9 or 10, are considered Promoters.
-0-6 is considered negative and are call Detractors.
+Those who score 0-6 are considered negative and are call Detractors.

 Promoters are important because they result in business or revenue growth…they have lower churn, they buy more and make more referrals.
 The overall Net Promoter Score is calculated by subtracting the percentage of customers who are Detractors from the percentage of customers who are Promoters.
 As with all survey based metrics, there is inherent bias to the downside and can fluctuate dramatically based on when the question is asked.
 A recent study by Forrester suggests that customers are 10 times more likely to recommend a brand when an employee at a physical location or channel is able to answer all customer questions.
-Agent Assist makes knowledge actionable and helps even new agents navigate new and complex requests effectively, increasing the odds of answering all customer questions to your customers’ satisfaction.
+A major benefit of Agent Assist on NPS is that it makes knowledge actionable and helps even new agents navigate new and complex requests effectively, increasing the odds of answering all customer questions to your customers’ satisfaction.

 Unlike NPS, Customer Effort Score (CES) instead looks to gauge the customer experience by understanding how easy it was to do business with the organization.
-Low effort interactions lead to increased loyalty (higher retention) and an increased propensity to spend more.
-In an HBR article entitled “Stop Trying to Delight Your Customers”, it was summed up well with the quote “When it comes to service, companies create loyal customers primarily by helping them solve their problems quickly and easily.”
+Low-effort interactions lead to increased loyalty (higher retention) and an increased propensity to spend more.
+In its article, “Stop Trying to Delight Your Customers,” the Harvard Business Review concluded, “when it comes to service, companies create loyal customers primarily by helping them solve their problems quickly and easily.”